Impossible Ham and Broccoli Pie

 Enjoy the flavors of ham, broccoli, and cheese in this mouthwatering Bisquick “impossible pie.”
 Perfect for a cozy family dinner or a gathering with friends.

-Great for leftovers.
-Perfect way to use up extra ham and broccoli from a holiday meal.
+- Perfect for leftover ham.
+This recipe is an excellent way to use up extra cooked ham from a holiday or Sunday dinner.

 Ingredient Notes